lelong37/kendo-angular-typed/README.md

 };
 ```

 Note: Notice how we get nice real intellisense for even Kendo UI types.
 Again, this is because when we declared selectedShape, we proprely typed it to the actual Kendo UI Shape type.
+Obviously this would be the same for all library types you pulled in their TSD's for e.g. jQuery, Angular, lodash, etc.

 ```js
 var selectedShape: kendo.dataviz.diagram.Shape;